A Guide to Cross-Promotion: How to Increase Installs for your Mobile Game for Free

 There is a lower chance of experiencing technical difficulties when using a tried-and-tested paid-for tool.
 As well as monitoring, they can help improve your campaigns, using the data to make recommendations for better optimization of your campaigns, user segmentation and more.
 Most commercially available tools can integrate with all games currently available.
 The downside is the ongoing cost of the license and the investment of time and resources in training your staff to learn how to use a new piece of software.

-A video for Covet fashion made by AppAgent could be used for cross-promotion with Design Home as both games share the same audience.
+A video for Covet fashion mobile game, made by AppAgent, could be used for cross-promotion with Design Home as both games share the same audience.

 The simplest option is to re-use some of your existing paid UA adverts.
 Industry best-practice is to start with 4-5 creative initially and see which one performs best.
 Once you know which adverts generate the highest number of installs, you can begin iterating on it.